Cognitive-behavioral therapy for insomnia an option for kids with sleep trouble

 - Sleep hygiene: This involves learning positive sleep practices and habits that are important for getting sound sleep, such as establishing an optimal sleep environment, implementing a developmentally appropriate and consistent bedtime and wakeup time (no matter how much sleep you got the night before!), avoiding naps, establishing a calming, consistent bedtime routine, decreasing stimulation near bedtime (caffeine, physical activity, conflict/stress) and removing electronics from the bedroom.

 - Relaxation training: Increased mental activity at night (such as worrying or not being able to “switch off” an active, busy mind) or stress about not being able to fall asleep leads to increased activity and tension in the body, which further interferes with the ability to unwind and fall asleep.
 Relaxation strategies, such as deep breathing, visual imagery, progressive muscle relaxation, autogenics, meditation and mindfulness can be used to help quiet the mind and calm the body at night and improve sleep.

 Given the potential negative consequences of chronic sleep loss, it’s important to actively treat sleep problems.
 CBT-I is a safe and effective way to treat insomnia in children and adolescents without the use of medications.
 CBT-I is generally short term, but the skills learned during this treatment can lead to lasting, improved sleep if positive habits are maintained.

-Terese Amble, PsyD, LP, is a pediatric psychologist in the sleep center at Children’s Hospitals and Clinics of Minnesota.
+Terese Amble, PsyD, LP, is a pediatric psychologist in the sleep center at Children’s Minnesota.